 Without being breathtaking, Halo 3’s storyline is interesting and coherent with the rest of the Halo universe.

-I’d say that your appreciation of the storyline will depend on whether or not you have played the previous Halo games, or not.
+I’d say that your appreciation of the storyline will depend on whether or not you have played previous Halo games or not.
 If you haven’t, you’ll be confused.
 If you have, you’ll enjoy it.

-Play the campaign with up to 3 friends in co-op
+Play the campaign with up to 3 friends in the epic co-op mode

 You should also know that you can play the campaign with up to 3 friends on both the Xbox 360 and remastered versions.